logicseed/Idle-RPG-Framework/README.md

-:warning: | __The contents of this repository is explicitly NOT LICENSED for use, modification, or sharing.
+:warning: | __The content of this repository is explicitly NOT LICENSED for use, modification, or sharing.
 Per GitHub's terms of service it may only be viewed.
 See [No License] for more information.__ | :warning:
 --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------

 [No License]: https://choosealicense.com/no-permission/